Posted by Robert Half on 01 September 2014

 Now that you have a better sense of how to dress for your new job, here are a few tips to help bring it all together on the day.

-- Dress for the job at hand.
+- Dress for success with the job at hand.
 Wear clothing that you’re comfortable in and that makes you feel confident and professional.
 If you look good, you’ll feel good.

 - As a general rule, it’s better to be a little overdressed than underdressed on your first day, particularly if you are meeting staff from across the business for the first time or having your photo taken for items such as security passes or the company website.